 Although a lot of people think of cash as the starting place when looking to invest it can be the eventual destination.

-If you are looking to put a large amount of money on deposit then I suggest that you read this FREE guide covering the Pitfalls to avoid for those with large savings*.
-It’s succinct and contains advice on how to avoid costly mistakes and get the best rate of interest on your savings.
+If you are looking to put a large amount of money on deposit then I suggest that you read this FREE guide covering the biggest mistake made by larger savers*.
+It's succinct and contains advice on how to avoid costly mistakes and get the best rate of interest on your savings.

 If you do decide to put your money into a savings account then you may wish to limit the amount held with any financial institution to £85,000 (or £170,000 on a joint account).
 This will ensure your savings are covered by the Financial Services Compensation Scheme should your chosen bank go bust.